Cycle Logo

 2. Hardware became cheaper - CPUs, RAM, and disk storage followed a rapid decline in cost, allowing more compute per dollar.

-Traditional hardware scaling was victim to long refresh cycles and hard to predict hardware usage.
+Traditional hardware scaling was victim to long refresh cycles and hard-to-predict hardware usage.
 And so, because businesses needed faster, more flexible access to compute and wanted to buy based on usage, the cloud was born.

 The cloud promised (and delivered):